aaronmasih92/chill-content-spot/README.md

       return response.json();       //We turn the data into readable JSON data!
     })                              //The data transfers over to the next functions.
 Thanks .then!
     .then(function manipulateHTML(randomQuote) {        // Here, this function is meant to literally manipulate HTML.
-Watch... document.querySelector('.quote-text').textContent = randomQuote.quote;  //The section on the HTML with the class named .quote-text is made to inherit the random API quote!
+Watch... document.querySelector('.quote-text').textContent = randomQuote.quote;
+      //The section on the HTML with the class named ".quote-text" is made to inherit the random API quote!

-      document.querySelector('.quote-author').textContent = randomQuote.author;   //The section on the HTML with the class named .quote-                                                                                        author is changed
+      document.querySelector('.quote-author').textContent = randomQuote.author;
+      //The section on the HTML with the class named ".quote-author" is changed to inherit the random quote's author! document.querySelector('.tweet').setAttribute('href',`https://twitter.com/intent/tweettext=${randomQuote.quote}-${randomQuote.author}`);

-      document.querySelector('.tweet').setAttribute('href', `https://twitter.com/intent/tweet?text=${randomQuote.quote} -${randomQuote.author}`);               //The HREF attribute with the element belonging to class named                                                                                ".tweet" is changed to the specific twitter path to make a new tweet.
+      //The HREF attribute with the element belonging to class named ".tweet" is changed to the specific twitter path to make a new tweet.
 JavaScript ES6 template literals were used in the new custom URL path.

+      document.querySelector('.new-quote').addEventListener('click', showQuote);
-      document.querySelector('.new-quote').addEventListener('click', showQuote);  //The actual HTML button with the class of .new-quote                                                                                         will now initiate the function "showQuote" in order to get us a new quote and start the transformation
+      //The actual HTML button with the class of .new-quote will now initiate the function "showQuote" in order to get us a new quote and start the transformation
     })
     .catch(function () {
       console.log("error");
+    });
-    });               // Here is some JavaScript goodness; We are able to create an error catching mechanism here in case something goes wrong with our operation!
+}  // Here is some JavaScript goodness; We are able to create an error catching mechanism here in case
-}
+                            something goes wrong with our operation!

 showQuote();          // Remember to declare your function after you make it so we can get the ball rolling.